holoviz/lumen/docs/getting_started/installation.md

 ::::

 ## Installing Lumen
-1. Open up a terminal, Command Line, or Powershell based on your operating system.
+1. Open up a terminal, command prompt, or Powershell based on your operating system.
 2. Run the following command, which will install Lumen with all its dependencies.
 3. When the command finishes, run `lumen --version` in the terminal and check that the version is {{version}}.
     - If this is not the case, you are not running the latest version, which may cause problems running the following examples.